mahadyRayhan/Image_classifier_android/README.md

 # Image Classification Android App (Java) Using Tensorflow
-## Convert Tensorflow model and deploy it in an Android device
+## Train, Convert Tensorflow model and deploy it in an Android device

 The objective of this project is to classify an image taken by the phone camera.
 But as the model file is very big and can not be uploaded in Github, i also describe the process of training the image classification model here.